 Generally, the DJs will play older music earlier in the evening, and progress to current club hits as the night wears on.
 The daily planner or your cruise line’s app will list if there’s a theme for a particular night, or if they’ll be playing music from a specific era or style at different times in the evening.

 Relaxing in a toasty hot tub with just your partner is definitely romantic.
 But the hot tubs on the Lido deck can be very crowded.
 Teenagers camp out in them for hours!
 If you didn’t book the thermal suite, check your map for alternate hot tub locations, or ask a crew member.

-Some ships have a hot tub or two in less-busy areas, like the adults-only pool deck or near a secondary pool.
+Some ships have a hot tub or two in less-busy areas, like on the adults-only pool deck or near a secondary pool.
 Or, wait until it’s less busy after dinner (but not too late—the crew will sometimes shut the hot tubs down).